preames/llvm-auto-triage-corpus/README.rst

   if desired.
 * The current parsing of RUN is rather adhoc, so sticking exactly to this example's format is highly recommended.
-* Only "opt" tests are currently supported.
-There's an eventual goal to support "llc" and "clang" tests; other tools may (or may not) follow.
 * At the moment, all tests are assumed to require asserts.
-In the future, there is an intention to allow require clauses for e.g. asan or alive-tv.

 Layout
 ------